There's no need to be in the doldrumsas Tim Bowen's back with another set of idioms, this time derived from maritime.

 An example of a widely used expression which originated on the sea is to know the ropes or show someone the ropes (to know how to do something or to teach someone to do something, particularly a job), as in ‘It’s a bit difficult at first but you’ll soon get to know the ropes’.

 If you do something at a rate of knots, you do it very quickly, as in ‘He set off at a rate of knots but he soon became tired and slowed down'.
 If you clear the decks, you do work that you need to do before you can do other things.
+All hands on deck means that a situation is very busy and everyone is needed to help out.

 By sailing close to the wind, you are taking unnecessary risks and could easily get into trouble, and if you are in the doldrums, you are in a situation in which there is a lack of success, activity or improvement, as in ‘After years in the doldrums, the market is finally picking up’.
+Hopefully, however, the tide will turn (things will change) at some point and you will get out of your troubled waters (bad situation).

 If something is described as plain sailing, it is easy to do or achieve, as in ‘The French won the match, but it wasn’t all plain sailing’.